iossifovlab/gpf/userdocs/administration/getting_started.rst

 two GPF startup instances that are aligned with different versions of the reference human genome - for HG19 and HG38.

-Besides the startup data instance some initial bootstrapping of GPF is also necessary.
+Besides the startup data instance, some initial bootstrapping of GPF is also necessary.

-To make bootstrapping easier, the script ``wdae_bootstrap.sh`` is provided, which prepares GPF for initial start.

-The bootstrap script creates a working directory where the data will be stored.
+The bootstrap script ``wdae_bootstrap.sh`` creates a working directory where the data will be stored.
 You can provide the name of the working directory as a parameter to the boostrap script.
 For example, if you want the working directory to be named `gpf_test`, use the following command: